lambdaclass/mirra_backend/docs/configuration/effects.md

 Furthermore, we haven't accounted for the ability to reverse an Override effect since we don't store the previous value.

+Other effects trigger the action of executing a skill.
+That skill will be executed as long as the effect is active, accordingly to its effect_time_type.

 ### Examples
 ```
 These example is a supposition.